How to Stop Pipes From Freezing This Winter

 Although Ireland experiences relatively mild winters, knowing how to stop pipes from freezing is crucial if you want to avoid a plumbing emergency.
 During a typical January, daily temperatures average out around 7°C. However, it’s not uncommon for nighttime temperatures to plummet below freezing during the colder months.

 When temperatures are low enough, there’s a real danger of water freezing inside your pipework.
 When water turns to ice, it expands, which can lead to pipes bursting and costly leaks occurring.
 Pipes that lie outside of your house are most at risk, as are any pipes that lie in a poorly insulated part of your property.
 Pipes in basements, garages, and loft spaces are all prone to freezing and bursting.

 Knowing how to stop pipes from freezing is a key step to winterproofing your home and plumbing system effectively.
 Need help tackling troublesome pipes that are prone to freezing?
-At Brosnan Property Solutions, we’ve been providing property maintenance and facility management solutions to customers throughout Ireland for many years.
+At Brosnan Property Solutions, we’ve been providing property maintenance and facility management services to customers throughout Ireland for many years.
 If at-risk pipework is keeping you awake at night, our expert team is here to help.

 Ways To Stop Pipes From Freezing

 If you’re looking for a cost-effective way to stop pipes from freezing, purchasing pipe insulation is a good idea.
 Pipe insulation material is cheap and easy to put in place.
 It will add an extra layer of protection against the cold to your plumbing.

 Invest in Pipe Insulation

 You don’t have to add insulation material to all of your pipework.
 Instead, focus on spaces that don’t receive any heating.
 This includes areas like basements, lofts, and storage spaces.